aosabook/500lines/search-engine/README.md

 is less of a problem,
 since they can handle some ten thousand "seeks" per second;
-the corresponding bandwidth-delay product is more like 20 kilobytes.
+the corresponding bandwidth-delay product is more like 20 kilobytes rather than 500.

 The classic algorithm
 for producing a sorted sequence